 Where the Mississippi governor’s race stands right now.

-This is the clean, citable overview page: the field as it stands, the race’s basic shape, the next official dates, and the things worth watching before the campaign stops being mostly theory and starts becoming measurable.
+This is the clean, citable overview page: the field as it stands, the race’s basic shape, the next official dates, and the things worth watching now that the 2027 launch phase has plainly started becoming measurable.

 The short version

 The field is still early, but not empty.
-1 candidate is formally declared here, while 6 more names sit in the credible-contender tier because they have the standing, profile, or governing résumé to be treated as more than rumor.
+2 candidates are formally declared here, while 5 more names sit in the credible-contender tier because they have the standing, profile, or governing résumé to be treated as more than rumor.

-The main structural read is simple: Mississippi remains Republican-leaning statewide, and the Republican bench is deeper.
-That does not settle the election, but it does mean the GOP nomination fight looks like the likelier center of gravity unless the Democratic side changes materially.
+The main structural read is still simple: Mississippi remains Republican-leaning statewide, and the Republican bench is deeper.
+That does not settle the election, but it does mean the GOP nomination fight looks like the likelier center of gravity unless the Democratic side changes materially, especially now that local-TV roundups are treating the cycle as public announcement season instead of quiet bench gossip.

 The incumbent still matters to the story, but not to the ballot.
 Tate Reeves is term-limited, so this is an open-seat race.
 Here is the plain-English explainer for readers who only need that answer.